Funding4HomeCare

 It can be disappointing to find out you don’t qualify for a grant, but don’t let it stop you.
 Many home care agencies secure their funding through other avenues.
 Think of it as simply shifting your focus to different options that can help your clients afford care and keep your business running smoothly.

-Look into Medicaid and Veterans Benefits
+Exploring Medicaid and VA Benefits

 Even if one grant isn’t the right fit, major government programs are still on the table.
 For many of your clients, Medicaid can provide essential financial support for home care services, especially for those with lower incomes.
 It’s one of the largest payers for home care in the country, so understanding how it works in your state is key.